-2.2 Data2: The Thane census dataset
+2 The Thane census dataset

-The first important dataset for our discussions in the notes will be the Thane district census 2001 dataset.
-This is available at http://www.cse.iitb.ac.in/~sohoni/IC102/thane.
+Our main dataset for the course will be the Thane district census 2001 dataset.
+This is available at IC102/thane/.
 The census is organized by the Govt. of India Census Bureau and is done every 10 years.
-The data itself is organized in Part I, which deals with the social and employment data, and Part II, which deals with economic data and the amenities data.
+The data itself is organized in Part I, which deals with the social and employment data, and Part II, which deals with economic data the amenities data.
 We will be using village level data, which is a listing of all villages in India along with the attributes of Part I and II.
 A snippet of this data can be seen in the figure below.